 External Georgian windows were also available for those that wanted a more rustic, realistic Georgian appearance.
 Again they were difficult to clean with the internal bars, but uPVC windows were starting to resemble a more traditional window.

 When 2010 came, there was another revolution in the glazing industry.
 There was a high demand for high quality, maintenance free window that performed alike to uPVC, but did not have the same appearance.
 Timber windows were hassle to maintain and clean but looked smarter than uPVC.
 So, when these look alike windows came into effect, with the same properties as uPVC but looked like timber – they became massive.

 Nearer to the present, uPVC profiles became available in grained finishes and a variety of colours.
 Precision manufacturing created neater corners and mechanical joints.
 This essentially meant that a uPVC window could look identical to timber in many different colours.

 DOUBLE GLAZING CWMBRAN

-The last 10 years has seen a re-birth of the replacement window.
-Design is now the main motivation for replacing windows.
-You can choose flush or storm casements or traditional sliding sash windows and in almost any colour, from soft whites to trendy greens and contemporary greys and they can be installed in any property type; character cottage, Victorian terraced or contemporary new build.
+In the last decade, we have seen a re-birth of the replacement window.
+Design is now the main focus for replacing windows.
+You have the choice of flush, storm casements or even traditional sliding sash windows in almost every colour.
+Whether it’s soft white, trendy greens or contemporary greys, they are all available for any property thanks to the advancements in the glazing industry.